cafeduke/cafeduke.github.io/_posts/deeplearning/2017-11-19-hyper-parameters.md

 # Hyper parameter tuning practice

-   - Retest hyper parameters to ensure it is not stale
+Periodically, retest hyper parameters to ensure it is not stale

 | Panda                                    | Caviar                                   |
 | ---------------------------------------- | ---------------------------------------- |
 | Babysit a model.                         | Train many models in parallel.           |